Home | About | News and Events Archive | FAQ | Council Action | Resources

 While Xcel emphasizes its leadership in wind energy, it still invests heavily in coal.
 So much so, that Boulder customers are forced to make do with one of the most carbon-intensive energy suppliers in the nation discharging 1,632 lbs of carbon per MWh of electricity.
 Even when Xcel creates more renewables, Boulder is still powered primarily by coal.
 Real change would mean decommissioning more coal plants than the company has planned and an end to building new ones.

 So, the option that Boulder has explored the most is creating a local power utility.
-Through this research, we’ve learned that a local electric utility could meet more than 50% of Boulder's energy needs with renewable energy sources (wind, solar, hydro) while maintaining the same (or better) costs and reliability as Xcel.
+Through this research, we’ve learned that a local electric utility could meet more than 50 percent of Boulder's energy needs with renewable energy sources (wind, solar, hydro) while maintaining the same (or better) costs and reliability as Xcel.
 In fact, a local utility could eliminate our coal dependency entirely and still maintain comparable rates to what Xcel charges now.

 Municipal utilities in Colorado and across the country are leading the charge for integrating renewables and innovative energy-efficiency programs to make their communities stronger and more resilient.
 Our community could do a lot with the money that will otherwise go to shareholders as profits.